FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/choosing_program_lang/choosing-program-lang.rst

 user have a sound understanding of the Java programming language.

 .. image:: images/ipadPhoneChromebook.jpg
-   :alt: A tablet, a phone, and a laptop each showing the programming tools in use
+   :alt: A tablet, a phone, and a laptop each showing the programming tools in use.

 It is important to note that with the Blocks Programming Tool and the OnBot Java Programming Tool, a user only needs a web browser to create,